JorgeCastilloPrz/ExpandablePanel/README.md

 * `expandablepanel:completionPercent`: % of the parent's height where you want the autocomplete animation to begin working.
 * `expandablepanel:completeExpandAnimationSpeed`: Speed for the autocomplete animation.
 * `expandablepanel:completeShrinkAnimationSpeed`: Speed for the autoshrink animation.
+* `expandablepanel:beginExpanded`: Use it if you need the topView to begin expanded.
+If that's your case, the view will play a bounce animation at start to inform the user about the hidden bottom view.
+* `expandablepanel:bounceCount`: Use it to set the number of times topView is going to play bounce animation when it begins expanded.

 Usage
 -----